FDA approved 20235 studies reviewedGLP-1 — a class of drugs that reduce hunger signals in the brain

 Tirzepatide

-Tirzepatide (Zepbound / Mounjaro) is a weekly injection that showed the highest average weight loss of any approved medication — up to 20.9% in clinical trials, or about 46 lbs for a 220 lb person.
+Zepbound & Mounjaro (tirzepatide) is a weekly injection that showed the highest average weight loss of any approved drug — up to 20.9% in studies, or about 46 lbs for a 220 lb person.

 20.9%